dabrahams/Contracts/Contracts.md

-If you go back and look at Meyers' writings, you'll see he mentions object-oriented programming all the time (this was the 80's after all), and his idea of a “component” is a class instance, but his system generalizes perfectly well to any programming paradigm.
-That's a strong indication that he was onto something deep and fundamental.
+If you go back and look at Meyers' writings, you'll see he mentions object-oriented programming all the time (this was the 80's after all), and his idea of a “component” is a class instance, but his system generalizes perfectly well to any modern programming paradigm, because M. Meyer was onto something deep and fundamental.

 So I'm going to present what we think of as a modern generalization of DbC.

 ## Real Talk: It's Documentation

-Looking back at Meyers' description, you might notice the words “precisely defined specification,” which means contracts are documentation.
+Looking back at Meyers' definition, you might notice he says contracts are “precisely defined specifications,” which is just a fancy word for documentation.

-If you're like a lot of programmers I know, your eyes are rolling back in your head.
-You can find all kinds of reasons on the web that documentation is supposedly a waste of time, but if you've been to any of my talks you know that I don't agree.
-The only people who really believe that are working alone on throw-away code.
-Living with your own code for a little while can cure you of this ailment.
+Now, lots of people think documentation is a waste of time, but if you've been to any of my talks you know that I don't agree with that either.
+First of all, correctness is always with respect to a specification, so undocumented software is neither correct nor incorrect.

+So yes, this is a talk about documentation.
+While it is true that there are lots of counterproductive approaches to documentation, I'm going to show you one that is practical *and*—if you give the process the attention it deserves—can help you improve the code of your APIs.

-Some languages, starting with Bertrand Meyer's Eiffel, and including D, Scala, Kotlin, and Clojure, have integrated features to support Design by Contract, and others, like Rust and Python, have libraries that provide a near-native experience.
-If you use one of these languages, that's fantastic; leverage those features and libraries.
-Among other benefits, it will allow you to write many contracts as code.
+You may have heard that some languages have integrated features to support Design by Contract.
+That idea started with Bertrand Meyer's Eiffel language, and includes D, Scala, Kotlin, and Clojure.
+Others, like Rust and Python, have libraries that provide a near-native contract programming experience.
+If you use one of these languages, fantastic; leverage those features and libraries.
+Among other benefits, they will allow you to write many contracts in code.
 That said, contracts are still fundamentally documentation, and some can't—or shouldn't only—be expressed as code.

-So yes, this is a talk about documentation.

-## Correctness
+## (Class) Invariants

-Besides
-which, I'm going to show you how to make it livable.
+The most important contribution of Design by Contract, over and above Hoare Logic, was to apply Hoare's idea of “invariants” to classes, or more generally, user-defined types with encapsulation.

+An “invariant” is just a thing that has to be true between some pair of steps in a program.
+For example:

+	x.sort()

+	// invariant: x is sorted

+	print(x)

+A loop invariant is a condition that holds before and after each
+iteration:

+    i = 0

+	while i < a.length && a[i] < x { // invariant: a[0...i-1] < x
+		i += 1
+	}

+This one says that all elements of `a` before the `i`th are less than `x`.
+By combining that information with the fact that `i` advances by 1 on each iteration, you can prove to yourself that after the loop, `i` is either equal to `a.length`, or `a[i]` is the first element ≥ x.

+Now, you probably do that kind of reasoning in your head.

+1. that the user should be able to define their own types and
+2. that each instance of such a type has an encapsulation boundary, so public APIs are available to any code operating on the instance, but access to private APIs is limited to code that implements the type.

+Almost any modern language you can think of supports user-defined types with encapsulation, and this combination also drove the most significant contribution of Design by Contract, over and above Hoare Logic.

+The most significant contribution of
+The main contribution

+I want to start with the part of DbC that really *is* related to object-orientation, because that will give us context for the rest of the talk.
+The most significant thing that Meyer contributed, on top of Hoare logic, was to extend Hoare's notion of invariants to cover classes, or more generally, user-defined types with encapsulation.

-## Chain together contracts… then show that given a violated
+## Chain together contracts…
-## precondition you don't know the extent of the damage.
+## then show that given a violated precondition you don't know the extent of the damage.

 It's a way of describing the
 rules that govern how the parts of your system interact.